 Accordingly, the connector must implement two methods:

-With your database instantiated and your connector ready, call connect to start the synchronization process:
+With your database instantiated and your connector ready, call connect to start syncing data with your backend:

 Copy